Nonparametric Regression with Adaptive Truncation via a Convex Hierarchical Penalty: Methodology

-As noted in Section~\ref{sec:introduction}, the projection estimator is commonly used to fit additive models \eqref{eqn::add}, often using the same set of basis functions $\{\psi_k\}_{k=1}^{\infty}$ for all features.
 Ideally, the additive projection estimator \eqref{eqn::add} is obtained by considering a different truncation level $K_j$ for each feature.
-When $p$ is small, this can be achieved by using split sample validation and searching over all combinations of $(K_1,\ldots, K_p)$; however, the number of candidate models grows exponentially in $p$ and becomes quickly unwieldy.
-Often, a single $K=K_j$ for all $j$ is used in practice.
-This difficulty in selecting the truncation level is the primary limitation of the projection estimator in additive and multivariate models.
-If the level of smoothness of each component is vastly different, then this single truncation level will result in some $f_j$ estimates with too many degrees of freedom (giving overly variable function estimates), and others with too few (with insufficiently flexible estimates).
-A single choice of truncation level can thus lead to very poor regression estimates.
+When $p$ is small, this can be achieved by using split-sample validation and searching over all combinations of $K_j (j = 1,\ldots,p)$; however, the number of candidate models grows exponentially in $p$ and becomes quickly unwieldy.
+Often, a single $K\equiv K_j$ is used in practice, which can lead to some $f_j$ estimates with too many degrees of freedom.
+As illustrated in Figure~\ref{fig::smallSim}, using a single truncation level can lead to poor estimates.

-Our {\hierbasis} proposal is designed to circumvent the above limitation of projection estimators in choosing the truncation level in models with multiple covariate.
-In particular, the \emph{additive {\hierbasis}} is a straightforward extension of the univariate {\hierbasis}~\eqref{eqn::hierbasis}, and is defined as the solution to
+Our proposal, which can be seen as a convex relaxation of \eqref{eqn::project_pen}, is designed to circumvent the above limitation of projection estimators in choosing the truncation level for models with multiple covariates.
+This differentiates our proposal from the projection estimator: in our framework, a single tuning parameter $\lambda$ leads to different $K_j$ for each fitted $f_j$.